Thomas Hamilton Blanck

-Thomas Hamilton Blanck (October 28, 1870 – March 21, 1895) was an Old West criminal operating in the Pacific Northwest between 1891 and his death following a prison break in 1895.
+Thomas Hamilton Blanck (October 28, 1870 – March 21, 1895) was a criminal operating on the American Old West in the Pacific Northwest between 1891 and his death following a prison break in 1895.
 He was also known as "Crazy Mike".

 Arrest

 In October 1894, Blanck attempted to rob the "Mug Saloon" in Seattle, Washington, an event in which a bartender, Charles Birdwell, was killed.
 A law enforcement officer was also grazed in the neck during the incident.
 A Seattle detective named Cudihee arrested a suspect a few days after the Birdwell killing, who gave his name as Tom Blanck.
 Blanck reportedly then confessed to many additional crimes.